The genuine atiesrxx.exe file is a software component of AMD External Events by AMD.

 Recommended: Identify atiesrxx.exe related errors

-Important: Some malware camouflages itself as atiesrxx.exe.
+Important: Some malware disguises itself as atiesrxx.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the atiesrxx.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.